DomGambarini/milestone-two-memory-game/README.md

 To ensure a comprehensive and seamless user experience, this website focuses on the following five planes of UX:

 **Strategy:** The game is strategically designed to align with the business goals of promoting the Rugby World Cup 2023 and engaging users effectively.
-It aims to educates users about the World Cup while providing entertainment.
+It aims to educate users about the World Cup while providing entertainment.
 The game's design is user-centered, catering to both rugby enthusiasts and the younger generation new to the sport, ensuring that it resonates with the essence of the event.

 **Scope:** The game's scope encompasses essential game features, player cards and game mechanics.
-It emphasizes simplicity and accessibility, ensuring that players of all ages can easily understand and enjoy the game.
+It emphasises simplicity and accessibility, ensuring that players of all ages can easily understand and enjoy the game.

 **Structure:** The game's navigation and structure are intuitive, making it easy for users to access different sections and features.
 It employs a clear and consistent labelling to facilitate smooth gameplay, catering to both adult rugby fans and children.